1. Examining Satellite Images

 You will be given options for KML or KMZ (KMZ is a compressed KML)

-You can also select a folder and Save the Entire Folder as a KML allowing for multiple features or layers to be exported to a single file.
+You can also select a folder, like the default ‘Temporary Places’ folder, and Save the Entire Folder as a KML allowing for multiple features or layers to be exported to a single file.

 Exporting your image map